-Traditionally, as you’ll see reading how the great surgeons learn (check out David Nott’s War Surgeon on my recommendation page), most of this occurred through books.
-Now it happens more through video.
+Traditionally, as you’ll see reading how the great surgeons learn (check out David Nott’s War Surgeon on my recommendation page), most of this used to happen through books.
+But now it happens more through video.

-Here is the first video in a four part series on basic surgical techniques for medical students.
+Here is the first video in a four-part series on basic surgical techniques for medical students…

 This series also highlights the main areas to get started on as someone interested in picking up the ropes; suturing and knot-tying.

 That way you’ll know exactly which of the instruments books or videos like this are referencing.
-Important if you’re looking to progress fast.
+That’s important if you’re looking to progress fast!

 This video from Surgical Tech explains what these major instruments are.
 As well as when they’re likely to be used.

-Aside from these starting points the next best way to improve is to practice.
-Follow these courses and their recommendations.
-And practice with your own set of instruments on objects that are easily accessible and ethically sound.
+Follow these free courses and tutorials.
+Then practice with your own set of instruments on objects that are easily accessible (and ethically sound).

 How to Improve Suturing Skills

-As the patient was under general anaesthetic – having undergone open carpal tunnel surgery – they didn’t have to put up with my hopeless pacing.
+As the patient was under general anesthetic – having undergone carpal tunnel surgery – they didn’t have to put up with my hopeless pacing.
 Not to mention my nervous trembling!

 Closing a wound is something all surgeons must be skilled at.
 So taking the time to master it while in med school can really be of benefit.
 Especially as it’s easy to practice too.

 Buck Parker has a good series showing just this.
-Here’s the first in the series which drives home the main points; forceps finger placement, hand positioning, action etc.
+Here’s the first in the series which drives home the main points; forceps finger placement, hand positioning, action, etc.

 Here’s a link to the set I personally own that’s pretty much identical to that used in the video.

 How to Practice Surgery Skills on Fruit

 Soft fruits like bananas and oranges are surprisingly good objects to practice suturing and knot-tying with.
 They’re also inexpensive too.

 Here’s a video showing you how can you go about doing this after making a couple of incisions on an orange.

 Likewise, here’s a shorter video on how it can work on a banana.

-The purpose of using fruits is that they are tough but pliable enough to take a needle and a thread while enabling you to practice correct hand placement, wrist rotation and instrument use etc.
+The purpose of using fruits is that they are tough but pliable enough to take a needle and a thread while enabling you to practice correct hand placement, wrist rotation, and instrument use, etc.

-Where to Buy Pigs Feet for Suturing
+Using Pigs Feet for Suturing

 Pigs feet can be picked up at local butchers or supermarket counters and also make for great surgical training apparatus.

 There’s also the issue of the smell once you’re done practicing.

-All you need is a needle, holder, forceps and thread.
+All you need is a needle, holder, forceps, and thread.
 As well as something to cut and suture that’s not a real patient.